Rendekendo/Gamba-Game/README.md

 # Gamba Game

-A simple web-based game built with React where you can earn money or gamble, deposit to a bank or withdraw
+A simple web-based game built with React where you can earn money or gamble, (deposit to a bank or withdraw tba.)
 ![image](https://github.com/user-attachments/assets/817a7358-2280-4546-9ac9-cbe4b6962333)

 # How to run